-Good practice questions Fully complies Major improvement Significant improvement Moderate improvement Minor improvement No further improvement Weighting of answers 0 1 2 3 5 24 Does the committee engage with a wide range of leaders and managers, including discussion of audit findings, risks and action plans with the responsible officers?
+Good practice questions Does not comply Partially complies and extent of improvement needed Fully complies Major improvement Significant improvement Moderate improvement Minor improvement No further improvement Weighting of answers 0 1 2 3 5 24 Does the committee engage with a wide range of leaders and managers, including discussion of audit findings, risks and action plans with the responsible officers?
 25 Does the committee make recommendations for the improvement of governance, risk and control arrangements?
 26 Do audit committee recommendations have traction with those in leadership roles?
 27 Has the committee evaluated whether and how it is adding value to the organisation?
 28 Does the committee have an action plan to improve any areas of weakness?
 29 Has this assessment been undertaken collaboratively with the audit committee members?
 Subtotal score Total score Maximum possible score 200